 CompartoApto.com offers free listings for rooms and apartments, most of which are provided by Colombians for 300,000 – 600,000 pesos per month ($170 – $340), utilities included.

-Couchsurfing is another option which can help you save money, and give you a chance to see the city through a resident's perspective.
+Couchsurfing is another option that can help you save money and give you a chance to see the city through a resident's perspective.

 Things to See & Do